 At first glance it looked like a series of carrots, but no silly, it’s the handle of a fondue pot, spun down the infinite hole.
 The photo is a flickr photo by gadl https://flickr.com/photos/gadl/275479322 shared under a Creative Commons (BY-SA) license.

 And now that I am looking, this one would have worked too!

 And oh! oh! oh!
 Mr Kotter!
 This recursive list of ingredients makes me smile:

 But alas, one has been chosen.

-The post "Attribution Recursion" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/07/attribution-recursion/) on July 1, 2016.
+The post "Attribution Recursion" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2016/07/attribution-recursion/) on July 1, 2016.